-Briefing: displays what the activity or timetable creator has entered as information to be provided to the player:
+Briefing: displays what the activity creator has entered as information to be provided to the player about the activity:

 Timetable: shows the list of the station stops, if any, with scheduled and actual times of arrival and departure.
 During the activity the actual performance will be shown on the F10 Activity Monitor.